 At Minc Law, our team of attorneys has extensive experience filing John Doe lawsuits in response to anonymous online reviews, issuing subpoenas for user data, analyzing the user data receiving, and identifying the defendant.
 Once that identification is made, we are able to more completely evaluate the merits of your lawsuit and what success will look like if you choose to proceed.
 We decide together with our clients whether a more direct lawsuit is worth the investment.

 “Obtaining this legal representation saved our buisness.
 Minc Law represented and defended us against defamation so our customers didn’t have to.
 Minc Law gave us a voice and Daniel Powell made sure we were heard and considered in each part of the process.
 He also provided practical advice that helped us avoid a snowball effect, and added a human element while dealing with social media organizations.”

 April 12, 2022

-To schedule your initial no-obligation legal consultation, reach out to us by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+To schedule your initial no-obligation legal consultation with an intake specialist, reach out to us by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.